up-to-you/dev_notes/collections/JDK_COLLECTIONS.md

 ### ArrayList
 Access by index is `O(1)`, since back-store is a simple array.
 Actually it is a very efficient data structure for most use cases.
 Adding an element in the middle of array requires shifting the rest of the array using native `System.arraycopy`.
 Benchmarks shows, that `System.arraycopy` is about two times faster than `O(n)` `for` loop.

+### HashSet
+There is no guarantee for elements order to be persisted during time, since it is based on hash allocation.
+Access and addition time is `O(1)`, but worst access time is `O(n)` in case when all elements has the same `hashcode` (all elements will fall into a single bucket).

+### LinkedHashSet
+Keeps elements in order of adding.
+Asymptotically has same time complexity as `HashSet`, but constant factor is much higher for addition, since it uses additional `Linked List` for order maintenance.

+### TreeSet
+Represents `Red-Black Tree`.
+Asymptotic time for all operations is `log(n)`.
+Elements are soted by default in `NATURAL ORDER`.
+There is a constructor with Comparator argument for custom order.

+###